 New Zealand–American soprano Patricia Westley is gaining recognition as a young artist of great vocal and theatrical appeal.
-Her 2018 commitments include her San José Chamber Orchestra debut as a featured soloist, in partnership with the San Francisco Opera Center, and her Oakland Symphony debut as soprano soloist in Brahms’ Ein Deutsches Requiem.
-She is currently spending the summer of 2018 in residency with San Francisco Opera’s illustrious Merola Opera Program to perform the leading romantic role of Elisa in Mozart’s early masterpiece Il re pastore.
+Recent performances include her San José Chamber Orchestra debut as a featured soloist, in partnership with the San Francisco Opera Center, and her Oakland Symphony debut as soprano soloist in Brahms’ Ein Deutsches Requiem.

-A favorite with San Francisco audiences, Ms. Westley has performed with Pocket Opera as Adele in Die Fledermaus, for which she was critically hailed as “vocally-comically sensational”, and with Lamplighters Music Theatre as Yum-Yum in The Mikado, Elsie in The Yeomen of the Guard, and Casilda in The Gondoliers.
+A favourite with San Francisco audiences, Ms. Westley is a two time Merola Opera Program participant and has performed with Pocket Opera as Adele in Die Fledermaus, for which she was critically hailed as “vocally-comically sensational”, and with Lamplighters Music Theatre as Yum-Yum in The Mikado, Elsie in The Yeomen of the Guard, and Casilda in The Gondoliers.

 During the 2016–2017 season Ms. Westley fulfilled an artist residency with Shreveport Opera, making mainstage debuts as Musetta in La bohème, Despina in Così fan tutte, and Hodel in Fiddler on the Roof.